Yes, it's 21 years.

 On average, one in three motorhomes returns from hire with damage.
 Windscreen and tyre damage are especially common in New Zealand as well as damage from loose gravel, even on main roads.
 Almost 90% of our guests decide to add an insurance package to their booking to give them peace of mind knowing that they are covered in the unfortunate event of the motorhome being damaged.

 Our motorhomes are expensive to repair or replace so it will cost you up to NZ$7500 per incident unless you purchase our additional insurance cover which will limit your excess (deductible) or even waive it completely.

 Unlike car rental companies, pick up day and drop off day are counted as full days regardless of the time you arrive or leave.
 This is an industry-standard for a motorhome rental.
 The earliest pick-up time you can book is 830am and the latest drop off time is 230pm.
 We do not offer an after-hours service.

 A deposit of 30% is required at the time of booking and the remaining balance 42 days before you arrive.
 But don't worry, we will send you a reminder when you final payment is due.

 All our motorhomes drive like cars.
 They are lightweight, have high performing turbo diesel engines, and all the added features of a modern European vehicle including ABS and airbags.
 If you're a bit worried about size, we suggest you opt for a compact motorhome.
 Just talk to our reservations team about options.
 For more information about driving, read our guide to Driving in New Zealand.

-Wilderness motorhomes start from brand new to four years old.
-The average age is three years and the maximum vehicle mileage is 300,000 km (190,000 miles).
+Wilderness motorhomes start from brand new to three years old and the maximum vehicle mileage is 150,000 km (approx 93,200 miles).

 This will depend on how many people are travelling, whether you prefer manual or automatic transmission, the amount of space you want and what amenities you need.
 Check out our Motorhome Selector Tool to see which one is right for you.